nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the undo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `SerializableTempAddressBookStorage` will be initialized with the file path of where the temporary files will be saved, and an empty `arraylist` named `tempFiles` is created to store the file paths of the temporary files that will be created.
+The `SerializableTempAddressBookStorage` will be initialized with the file path of where the temporary files will be saved, and an empty `ArrayList<Path>` named `tempFiles` is created to store the file paths of the temporary files that will be created.

 ![State 1 undo image](images/UndoState.png)

 Step 2.
-The user makes a modification to the clients' list such as executing the command `delete 5` to delete the 5th client in the client list.
+The user makes a modification to the client list such as executing the command `delete 5` to delete the 5th client.
-In `LogicManager`, before executing the command, it will locally store the current clients' list state.
+In `LogicManager`, before executing the command, it will locally store the current client list's state.

-After executing the command, it will compare the previous state with the current state of the clients' list.
+After executing the command, it will compare the previous state with the current state of the client list.
 If it senses they are different, such as in this case since user has deleted the 5th client, it will call `LogicManager#savePrevAddressBookDataInTemp()`.

-From there, it will call `Storage#addNewTempAddressBookFile()` where the previous state of the clients' list, before the `delete 5` was executed, will be saved as a temporary file.
+From there, it will call `Storage#addNewTempAddressBookFile()` where the previous state of the client list, before the `delete 5` was executed, will be saved as a temporary file.
 The new temporary file will then be added into `tempFiles` list in `SerializableTempAddressBookStorage`.

 <div markdown="1" class="alert alert-info">:information_source: **Info**<br>

-Only modifications made to the clients' list will be saved.
+Only modifications made to the client list or transaction list will be saved.
 See the user guide for more info.

 `SerializableTempAddressBookStorage` also will only store the 10 latest modifications.
 When the 11th modification is made, it will remove the earliest modification saved and delete the temporary file for it.